alexkranias/SketchIt/README.md

 SketchIt is a an interactive, media manipulation software applying fundamental computer vision/edge detection algorithms to images and videos for both educational and artistic purposes.
 Created in Java 8.
-Supports MP4, MOV, PNG, and JPG file types as input.
+Currently supports PNG, and JPG file types as input.

+Upcoming: will add support for MP4 and MOV file types.